 Cetaceans – Whales in Scotland

-In the Oban area the whole Firth of Lorn (the seaward approach to Oban) has been designated a Special Area of Conservation because it supports a vast array of land and marine wildlife.
-Further South the Gulf of Corryvreckan with its strong tides, spectacular whirlpools is a great feeding ground for the whales, You may see them as they surface for air before diving back down to the depths in search of food.
+Closer to Oban, the entire Firth of Lorn has been designated a Special Area of Conservation, home to a vast array of marine and land-based wildlife.
+Further south, the infamous Gulf of Corryvreckan—with its raging tides and spectacular whirlpools—creates a rich feeding ground for whales.
+Watch for them surfacing to breathe before diving once more in search of food.

 Cetaceans – Dolphins in Scotland